tom-ricci/chromewaita/README.md

 2. Unzip it
 3. Go to [chrome://extensions](chrome://extensions), enable developer mode, click `Load unpacked` and select the folder containing the unzipped theme

+### variants
+There are variants of this theme in the `withbackground` directory containing curated New Tab background images.
+If you would like to use one of these, clone the repo and load unpacked.
+To add your own background image, replace one of the `theme_ntp_background.png` files with your image.

 ## development
 Issues/PRs welcome!
 If you need help, see this [guide](https://github.com/mike-u/EditChromeThemes) on editing already created Chrome themes.
 Google also provides some (limited) [documentation](https://developer.chrome.com/docs/extensions/develop/ui/themes#manifest) for working with themes.